ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 # Interface

 The first step is to create an alarm clock interface in Home Assistant.
 The interface is used to set the time that the alarm goes off.
-Once the time is set, you won't have to touch it again.
+Once the time is set, the alarm will go off each day—you won't have to touch the interface again.

 The interface will look like this: